Are you a recruiter?

 The University of Oxford maintains the largest university library system in the UK.
 The Bodleian Library houses over 11 million volumes on 120 miles of shelving!
 The city also has many museums, galleries and collections – the first of these to be established was the Ashmolean Museum, the world’s first university museum and the oldest museum in the UK.
 Other museums and galleries include the University Museum of Natural History, the Museum of the History of Science, Modern Art Oxford, the Museum of Oxford, Oxford Castle and The Story Museum.
 There are countless shops in the city centre, with two small shopping malls – the Clarendon Centre and the Westgate Centre – as well as an ice rink for budding Torvill and Deans!

-You won’t be surprised to hear that Oxford also has 13 films and cinemas, and its sheer beauty has made it a popular location for filming.
-The city has featured in Harry Potter, Brideshead Revisited, Young Sherlock Holmes, Inspector Morse, His Dark Materials, Tomorrow Never Dies and Lewis to name but a few!
-Britain’s first concert hall, Holywell Music Room is the oldest purpose-built music room in Europe, and the city has produced many successful bands and musicians, from Radiohead to Supergrass.
+You won’t be surprised to hear that Oxford also has a wealth of cinemas, and its sheer beauty has made it a popular location for filming.
+The city has featured in Harry Potter, Brideshead Revisited, Young Sherlock Holmes, Inspector Morse, His Dark Materials, Tomorrow Never Dies and Lewis to name a few!
+Britain’s first concert hall, Holywell Music Room, is the oldest purpose-built music room in Europe, and the city has produced many successful bands and musicians, from Radiohead to Supergrass.

 Bus services in Oxford are run by the Oxford Bus Company and Stagecoach Oxfordshire, as well as other smaller operators, serving the city centre and its suburbs.
 There are five park and ride car parks with frequent bus links into the city, although a lot of city workers will opt to cycle into work.
 There are regular rail services to the north, south, east and west, plus Oxford’s central location on several transport routes means that it has long had the reputation of being a crossroads city.
 The main roads to and from Oxford are the A34, A40, A44, A420 and the M40, which connects London to Birmingham.